Strategic Policy Division

 12.1.2 Departmental economists can provide general advice on economic appraisal and evaluation.
 DoF Supply Officers can advise on general issues concerning approval procedures.
 In particular cases, advice and support may be required from a variety of other experts on specific issues including, for example, statistics, procurement, finance and land and property services.
 The need for expert advice should be considered at an early stage in the development of appraisals and evaluations.

-12.2.1 Departments should apply the guidance on employment of consultants given in FD(DFP)07/12 and the FD(DFP)07/12 attached guidance note; and in FD(DFP)13/12.
+12.2.1 Departments should apply the guidance on employment of consultants given in FD (DoF) 08/17.
+This updates guidance previously issued under the cover of FD(DFP)07/12 the updated guidance can be found at FD(DFP)07/12 attached guidance note.
+Further information on the assessment of large scale, complex or innovative external consultancy assignments can be found at FD(DFP)13/12.
 This section of NIGEAE does not attempt to cover all the details contained in that guidance, but it draws attention to some key points, particularly regarding approval procedures, business cases and evaluations.

 12.2.2 The expenditure associated with engagement of consultants is subject to delegated limits.
 Departments must abide by delegated limits and fulfil any attached conditions before a contract is awarded.